 Feeding back into the grid

 Most municipalities are in favour of consumers feeding back into the local grid as the municipality is then essentially receiving free electricity.
 There are a handful of municipalities that pay a net-metering tariff, meaning that the consumer is reimbursed for all energy that is fed back into the grid.
 At this stage, the only building in the Fund’s portfolio that can take advantage of this is Motherwell Centre, which falls under the Nelson Mandela Municipality.

 Layout and design

 A lot of time was spent on the layout design of the solar modules, accounting for movement of the roof sheeting and additional load bearing.
 The shadows around the vents were analysed in detail and areas where shadows are cast (in summer and winter) were specifically avoided in the layout.
-Click on this link [link to video] for a view of the installation at Alexandra/Heidelberg [I’m not sure which].

 The investment that the Fund has made in SMART metering over the past few years gave solar contractors the tools to plan the energy load for every half an hour of each day for a period of one year, allowing them to build precise profiles and understand winter/summer trends.
 By accurately plotting the load profile for the buildings, the risk of overcapitalisation is reduced and solar potential is maximised.

 Polycrystalline solar photovoltaic modules were chosen for the installations the following reasons: